jfrog/project-examples/npm-example/README.md

 # Running the Example

-CD to the root project directory.
+'cd' to the root project directory.

 Configure Artifactory: